frontenddogma/web-development-glossary/manuscript/f.md

 : A cross-platform web browser.
 Firefox was developed by the Mozilla Foundation and its subsidiary, Mozilla Corporation, and first released in 2002, named Phoenix.
 From 2003 to 2004, Phoenix was called Firebird before being renamed to Firefox. ℹ︎&nbsp;[mozilla.org/firefox](https://www.mozilla.org/firefox/)

 First Contentful Paint
-: The time when the browser renders the first bit of content from the DOM, providing the first feedback to the user that the page is actually loading.
+: The time when the browser renders the first bit of content from the DOM, providing the first feedback to the user that the page is loading.
 The question “Is it happening?” is “yes” when the first contentful paint completes.&nbsp;[‡](#m-fcp)

 First CPU Idle
 : The time when a page is minimally interactive, or when the window is quiet enough to handle user input.
 It is a non-standard Google web performance metric.
 Generally, it occurs when most, but not necessarily all visible UI elements are interactive, and the user interface responds, on average, to most user input within 50&nbsp;ms.&nbsp;[‡](#m-first-cpu-idle)